Yadavmayank12/Bridgelabs_2nd_year_DSA/README.md

 # Bridgelabs_2nd_year_DSA
-For here we are going to create problems on DSA
+For here we are going to Solve problems on DSA